gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ### Navigation items

-Next, create a layout component to [render the navigation items](/reference/routing/useRenderedNavigationItems.md):
+Next, create a layout component to [render the navigation items](/reference/routing/useRenderedNavigationItems.md).
+In many applications, multiple pages often share a **common layout** that includes elements such as a navigation bar, a user profile menu, and a main content section.
+In a [React Router](https://reactrouter.com/en/main) application, this shared layout is commonly referred to as a `RootLayout`:

 ```tsx !#38,41 host/src/RootLayout.tsx
 import { Suspense } from "react";